 Since this keyboard is wired-only, it doesn't have any wireless options.

 The Corsair STRAFE MK.2 has many extra features, including a volume control wheel and dedicated media keys.
 All of its keys are macro-programmable, including the wheel and media keys.
+If you'd like a wireless board with a modular numpad, check out the ASUS ROG Claymore II.

-The Corsair STRAFE RGB MK.2 unit we tested uses Cherry MX Red switches.
+The Corsair STRAFE MK.2 unit we tested uses Cherry MX Red switches.
 They require a bit of force to actuate, but the feeling remains fairly light.
 The low pre-travel distance should provide a quick gaming experience.
 This keyboard also comes in Cherry MX Silent switches which are very similar to the Cherry MX Red but quieter.
 If you prefer a tactile feel, check out the Corsair K70 RGB MK.2.

 The Corsair STRAFE MK.2 we tested has great typing quality.
 The key spacing is fairly standard and doesn't cause unintentional keystrokes, but it can be difficult to know when a key is registered since there's no tactile feedback.
 The ABS keycaps feel stable and don't wobble while typing, but their quality feels a bit cheap.
 Although the wrist rest isn't padded, it does help with the general comfort, and you shouldn't feel any fatigue when typing for long periods.
 It also comes in Cherry MX Silent switches, which seem similar to the Cherry MX Red but quieter, and it may provide a different typing experience, although we haven't tested them.